The Italians and the Tunley/Tunaley Connection

 Reasons are set out later in this article.

-The author wishes to acknowledge and thank Mr. Paul Tunaley for his discovery of the Catharina details.
+The author wishes to acknowledge and thank Mr. Paul Tunaley for his discovery of the Catharina name details.

 This article updates all previous articles relating to the original Tunaleys.